allmaps/allmaps/packages/transform/README.md

 ## How it works

 This package exports the GcpTransformer class.
-It's instances (called 'transformers') are built from a set of ground control points an a specified transformation type.
-Once a transformer is built, it's methods (functions) can be used for transforming a geometry.
+It's instances (called 'transformers') are built from a set of ground control points and a specified transformation type.
+Using these, a forward and backward transformation can be built that maps arbitrary positions in one plane to the corresponding positions in the other plane.
+The transformer has dedicated methods (functions) that use this transformation to transform Points, or more complex geometries like LineString and Polygons.

 ### Transform vs GDAL

 The transformation algorithms of this package correspond to those of **GDAL** and the results are (nearly) identical, as is be checked in the [tests](./test/test-transform.js).

 For a little history: this library started out as a JavaScript port of [gdaltransform](https://gdal.org/programs/gdaltransform.html) (as described in [this notebook](https://observablehq.com/@bertspaan/gdaltransform?collection=@bertspaan/iiif-maps)) and initially only implemented polynomial transformations of order 1.
-Later Thin Plate Spline transformations were added (see [this notebook](https://observablehq.com/d/0b57d3b587542794)) amongst other transformations, which lead to a refactoring using the [`ml-matrix`](https://github.com/mljs/matrix) library applied for creating and solving the linear systems of equations which are the essence of each of these transformations.
+Later Thin Plate Spline transformations were added (see [this notebook](https://observablehq.com/d/0b57d3b587542794)) amongst other transformations, which lead to a refactoring using the [`ml-matrix`](https://github.com/mljs/matrix) library.
+This library is used for creating and solving the linear systems of equations that are at the heart of each of each of these transformations.

+### Defining Ground Control Points

+Ground control points can be supplied as an array of `{source: [number, number], destination: [number, number]}` objects.

+Alternatively an array of `{resource: [number, number], geo: [number, number]}` is supported too, which is more expressive in the Allmaps use case.

 ### Supported transformation types